Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 Modeling what you preach

-If your agents see you’re giving your all, working smart, and encouraging others while looking after your physical and mental health, they will follow your lead.
+If your agents see you’re giving your all, working smart, and encouraging others while looking after your physical and mental health, they’ll follow your lead.

 Think about the way you wish to be perceived and the message you want to convey to those you’re responsible for.
 Always remember that what you show is what people will see.

-The introduction of call center software that gives your agents all the tools they need to be successful at their jobs can make the lives of your agents and the work of your business easier during continuous improvement.
+Introducing call center software that gives your agents all the tools they need to be successful at their jobs can make their lives easier and improve efficiency in your business.
 After all, it’s no good having the best call center agent on the planet if their tools stop them from showcasing their talent.

 Nextiva’s call center platform gives your agents the tools they need to be successful.